Eugen Ritter von Schobert: World War II and death

 In September 1939, Schobert led his VII Army Corps in the invasion of Poland as part of the reserve of Army Group South.
 In May–June 1940, his corps, part of General Ernst Busch's Sixteenth Army of Army Group A, participated in the invasion of Belgium and Luxembourg and the Battle of France.
 He received the Knight's Cross of the Iron Cross for his leadership of the VII Corps in the breakthrough of the Maginot Line and the capture of Nancy and Toul.
-He remained in command of the corps during preparations for the invasion of Great Britain.
+He remained in command of the corps during preparations for the intended invasion of Great Britain.

-In September 1940, Schobert was given command of the Eleventh Army.
-The army was assigned to Army Group South for Operation Barbarossa, the invasion of the Soviet Union.
+In September 1940, Schobert was given command of the Eleventh Army, which was assigned to Army Group South for Operation Barbarossa, the invasion of the Soviet Union.
 During combat operations in the southern Soviet Union, Schobert was killed when his Fieseler Storch observation aircraft crashed in a Soviet minefield.
 He was succeeded by Erich von Manstein.
 A German war correspondent, Leo Leixner, wrote Schobert's biography.